ccnmaastricht/spiking_saccade_generator/README.md

 The IBN consist of one interconnected population of inhibitory multi-timescale adaptive threshold neurons again showing bursty behaviour.
 The provided network satisfies Dale's principle and qualitatively takes different neuron characteristics (the distinction between bursting and non-bursting neurons) found in the reticular formation into account.
-Our model differs from the one described by Gancarz and Grossberg in the respect that they model the saccade generator with neural populations, i.e. they represent the network with a system of coupled differential equations where each populations is described via on of these equation.
+Our model differs from the one described by Gancarz and Grossberg in the respect that they model the saccade generator with neural populations, i.e. they represent the network with a system of coupled differential equations where each population is described via on of these equations.
 Our network, however, is more biologically plausible since it operates with spiking neurons which not only satisfy Dale's principle but also exhibit bursty dynamics, motivated by the neurons found in the saccade generator.
-All simulations were carried out with NEST 2.18 using the pynest interface (Jordan, Jakob et al. (2019).
+All simulations were carried out with NEST 2.18 using the PyNest interface (Jordan, Jakob et al. (2019).
 NEST 2.18.0.
 Zenodo.
 10.5281/zenodo.2605422.).
 ## Results
 The constructed network exhibits reset property described above if provided with sustained input.
 ![](figures/response_saccade_generator_populations.png)